Great Britain at the Olympics: Most successful in their sport

 Steve Redgrave and Reginald Doherty are the most successful male athletes in their respective sports, Rowing and Tennis.
-Five-time gold medalist Laura Kenny is the most successful female cyclist and Hannah Mills with two gold medals and a silver is the successful woman in sailing.
+Five-time gold medalist Laura Kenny is the most successful female cyclist and Hannah Mills with two gold medals and a silver is the most successful woman in sailing.
 Nicola Adams, with two golds, shares the title of most successful woman in Boxing.